 Breasts are lifted for a more youthful body contour

 Results are evident once the breasts heal from the procedure

 Over time, the effects of gravity along with the loss of the skin’s natural elasticity begin to have an effect on the appearance of a woman’s breasts.
 These factors, combined with pregnancies and nursing, will often cause the breasts to lose their youthful shape and firmness.
 A breast lift, or mastopexy, is a surgical procedure to raise and reshape sagging breasts.

 A breast lift is performed to return youthful shape and to lift breasts that have sagged as a result of weight loss, pregnancy, loss of the skin’s natural elasticity, or simply the effects of gravity.
 The procedure can also reduce areolar size (the dark skin surrounding the nipple), and it can be combined with mammoplasty (breast augmentation) for added breast volume and firmness.
 Breasts of any size can be lifted but results last longest when they are originally small and sagging.
 Breast implants inserted in conjunction with a mastopexy procedure can increase both firmness and size.
-Dr. Hoffman and Dr. Brown have extensive experience in this area, one of the most difficult of all plastic surgery procedures.
+Our surgeons have extensive experience in this area, one of the most difficult of all plastic surgery procedures.